krel99/Scraping-Capterra-using-Puppeteer-view-via-data-Sveltekit/README.md

 ## Implemented features

-A scraper saves all content from the categories page in the desired JSON format.
+- a scraper saves all content from the categories page in the desired JSON format

-## Planned features

--   SvelteKit application to view the data in a tree-like structure
+- SvelteKit application views the data in a tree-like structure

+## Hypothetical features

 -   Could scrape the first page (or 3) of each category for headers
+-   Styles need to be better!

 ## Installation